 The companies would then cease paying customers their monthly dues and began blocking their requests to withdraw funds, according to the investigation.

 “After the victims’ resources were squandered, the criminal organization began to delay and soon stopped paying the monthly remuneration contracted by the clients.

 Likewise, it blocked withdrawal requests.
 Among the justifications given, he alleged administrative, financial and technical problems.
-While no concrete solution was presented, the criminal organization continued to enjoy the assets acquired with the victims’ resources.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+While no concrete solution was presented, the criminal organization continued to enjoy the assets acquired with the victims’ resources.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action